swseighman/Spring-GraalVM-REST-Example/README.md

 Oracle Linux 9 `(x86_64)` was used as the underlying OS as some features are only available on `x86_64` platforms.

 If you intend on creating containers, `docker` or `podman` is required.
+See docs [here](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/podman-InstallingPodmanandRelatedUtilities.html#podman-install).

 **Optional**